-- Advanced 64-voice wavetable synthesizer - Programmable independent sample rate form 4KHz to 48KHz for record and playback - Full-duplex operation for simultaneous recording and playback - Supports MS DLS (Downloadable sample) level-1 technology with limitless variety of instrument samples using PC RAM - Supports HRTF 3D positional audio with MSDS, DS3D, DirectMusic, Aureal A3D and Creative EAX (Environment Audio Extensions), C3DX APIs - 6-Channel speaker audio support is easy to build up a Home Theater environment - Supports Fiber Optic module for Internet music, PC, and MD connections - Supports MIDI and dual game ports - $Embedded\,32OHM\,.5w\,ear phone\,amplifier$
+- Advanced 64-voice wavetable synthesizer - Programmable independent sample rate form 4KHz to 48KHz for record and playback - Full-duplex operation for simultaneous recording and playback - Supports MS DLS (Downloadable sample) level-1 technology with limitless variety of instrument samples using PC RAM - Supports HRTF 3D positional audio with MSDS, DS3D, DirectMusic, Aureal A3D and Creative EAX (Environment Audio Extensions), C3DX APIs - 4 or 6 (optional) channel speaker audio support for Home Theater environment - Supports Fiber Optic module for Internet music, PC, and MD connections - Supports MIDI and dual game ports - Embedded 32OHM .5w earphone amplifier

-6 Speakers System
+Multi Speakers System

-The CMedia 8738 Audio subsystem provides 3 wave channels (front/rear/center+bass), known as the 6 speakers system.
+The CMedia 8738 Audio subsystem provides 3 wave channels (front/rear/center+bass), known as the multi speakers system (4 or 6 channel option).
 When games or application programs via DirectSoundR 3D or A3DR interface locate the sound sources to the listener's back, the two rear speakers will work to enhance the rear audio positional effect, so as to complement the insufficiency of using only two front speakers to emulate the audio effect.
 The following is the hardware installation and the software setups: